shrapple/credit-risk-classification/README.md

 The number of missed high-risk loans was **a tenth** of the predicted high-risk loans that were actually healthy loans.

-I certainly recommend this model as a tool with the understanding that the high-risk data isn't necessarily as represented as it needs to be to be able to accurately categorize them as so.
-Meaning, even if you get an instance that could be predicted as high-risk, it's important to take in more factors if receiving a high-risk result.
+I recommend this model as a tool with the understanding that the high-risk data isn't necessarily as represented as it needs to be to be able to accurately categorize them as so.